Helen Bonfils: Later years

 Bonfils became embroiled in a drawn-out legal battle in her later years.
 In 1960 her sister May sold her Denver Post stock to newspaper baron Samuel Irving Newhouse Jr. on the condition that the stock could never be resold to Helen.
 With this stake in the company, Newhouse attempted to take over the paper, and Helen sued him.
 The court case dragged on for 12 years and concluded six months after Helen's death, when an appeals court overruled the district court's ruling and prevented Newhouse from taking over the paper.
 However, the $5 million spent on attorney fees drained the newspaper's coffers and in 1980 The Denver Post was sold to the Los Angeles-based Times Mirror Company.

 Bonfils was hospitalized for the last six years of her life at Saint Joseph Hospital, where she and her entourage occupied the entire top floor.
 She died on June 6, 1972, at the age of 82.
 She was buried in the Bonfils family vault at the Fairmount Mausoleum alongside her parents and first husband Somnes.
 Her sister May, who had predeceased her in 1962, was entombed in her own mausoleum a short distance away from the rest of the family.

 Posthumous

 Bonfils was posthumously inducted into the Colorado Women's Hall of Fame in 1985.
 She was named to the inaugural class of the Colorado Performing Arts Hall of Fame in 1999.

 Bonfils' life and work were recounted in two biographies published after her death.
 They were: High Altitude Attitudes: Six Savvy Colorado Women by Marilyn Griggs Riley (Big Earth Publishing, 2006) and Papa's Girl: The Fascinating World of Helen Bonfils by Eva Hodges Watt (Western Reflections Publishing Co., 2007).
-A stage play, The Bonfils Girl by Mike Broemmel and Seth Holley, premiered in Denver, Colorado, in 2016.
-It stars Cathy Washburn in the title role and is directed by Rich Beall.
+A stage play, The Bonfils Girl by Mike Broemmel, premiered in Denver, Colorado, in 2016.
+It starred Cathy Washburn in the title role.
+Beginning in 2024, Karilyn Starks took over the role of Helen Bonfils and Selena A. Naumoff directs the revival production.
+The Bonfils Girl was selected as the stage play to relaunch theatrical productions at the historic Elitch Theatre in 2024.
+Elitch Theatre was the first summer stock playhouse in the United States and shuttered over 30 years before the play chronicling the life of Helen Bonfils headlined the reopening of the venue.